 All contract workers are required to have completed the online Contractor's Induction, be familiar with the information provided below and have read the Contractor Safety Handbook.
 Upon completion of the online safety induction they will be issued with a Contractor Safety Induction Card and must possess this prior to commencing any work on University of Western Australia premises.
 Throughout the work, contractors must be able to produce their Contractor Safety Induction Card upon request.
 Delivery drivers, general office workers and laboratory technicians are not required to complete the online safety induction.

 This information is to assist in the provision of a safe and healthy working environment for all persons present, during works carried out by contractors, at the University of Western Australia.
-Projects involving additions, alteration or maintenance of University buildings, grounds or services infrastructure are managed by a designated Responsible Officer normally from Facilities Management.
+Projects involving additions, alteration or maintenance of University buildings, grounds or services infrastructure are managed by a designated Responsible Officer normally from Campus Management.
 Contractors and subcontractors must may only commence working if given permission by the Responsible Officer.
 The Responsible Officer must authorise any deviations from planned work or engagement of subcontactors.
 Contractors are required to advise the University of changes to insurance policies and to provide updates annually.

 Contractors are required to: